maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 **(3)** All mobile related views are organized under the *mobile* folder.
 Desktop views are organized under the default Rails file structure.

 **(4)** When Mobvious detects that a request is coming from a mobile device, Rails will serve mobile views from the *mobile* folder.
-When those views are not available in the *mobile* folder, through template inheritance, Rails will look for the view with the same name in the regular default location.
-For example, the *_logo.html.haml* partial is common to both website versions, so there is no reason repeat it.
+When those views are not available, through template inheritance, Rails will look for a view with the same name in the regular default location.
+For example, the *_logo.html.haml* partial is common to both website versions, so there is no reason repeat it, however, *_footer.html.haml* is unique for mobile devices and the mobile version of this file supersedes the default version.

-This means that we can create a second implementation of RWD under the *mobile.scss* stylesheet branch.
-Doing so will not affect our first implementation.
+What this all means is that we can create a second implementation of RWD under the *mobile.scss* stylesheet branch, and by doing so will not affect our first default RWD implementation.

 ### Susy-based Mobile RWD

-Now that we have reviewed where everything belongs, let's set up the mobile version of our website.
+With this knowledge let's set up the mobile RWD version of our website.

 First, import Susy into app/assets/stylesheets/mobile.scss: